SoftwareToolworks/IPNode/README.md

 #### Status
 Ubuntu desktop is used for development.
 The PTT code is currently commented out to prevent core dumps, as the desktop doesn't have the GPIO, but the idea is to run this on a Linux microcontroller when fully developed.

-The GPIO will have PTT, DCD, Connect, and Sync as interface lines.
+The GPIO will need PTT, DCD, Connect, and Sync as interface lines.

-The demod.c file is under development.
-The Timing Estimation (TED) is taken from GNU Radio from their Gardner example.
-The scatter diagram looks OK.

 The Data Carrier Detect (DCD) and End Of Frame (EOF) logic needs development.
 #### Notes